CanadaHonk/blog/content/post/lambda.md

    59.30 ± 12.36 times faster than ./hi_deno
 ```

-Don't get me wrong, it is great that they both offer this option!
-But for this example, Porffor simply wins.
-Porffor compiles your JS like C++ or Rust, so there is no >80MB runtime to bundle.
 What's the trade-off?
 You have to re-invent the JS engine (and runtime) so it is still very early: limited JS support ([but over 60% there](https://porffor.dev/#test262)) and currently no good I/O or Node compat (yet).
+But, we can use these tiny fast native binaries on Lambda!

 <br>

 ## Lambda

-A few days ago I got Porffor running on Lambda, not simulated locally but really on AWS!
+A few days ago I got Porffor working on Lambda, not simulated locally but really hosted on AWS!
 I wrote a cold start benchmark for Node, [LLRT](https://github.com/awslabs/llrt) (Amazon's own experimental JS runtime optimizing cold starts) and Porffor running identical code:

 ```js
 export const handler = async () => {